amitman12/assembler/readme.md

 # comments

+* reformat all fprintf to include file:line: error:...
+* move directive processing to separate functions
+* !!!!! remove the \t and " " from directive parsing
+* create readString in utils
+* use readNumber in ".data ", ".data\t" processing
+* create tests

 * rename file: symboletable to symbol_table
 * rename struct: symboletable to symbol_table
 * remove struct definition and variable from h file and move to .c